 Day 15- Perhaps the greatest response to Christ recorded was expressed by a Centurion or Roman soldier that was working in the occupied country of Palestine.
-Here he have an officer in the army deeply concerned for his servant (or slave)!
+Here is an officer in the army deeply concerned for his servant.
 Is there any wonder at Christ's response to this man's request for help?

 This Roman officer could easily have lorded his authority over Christ - the Jewish citizen.
 But, he had been watching Christ and listening to him.
 He had discerned that here in this man was a power greater than his own and he was not too proud to humble himself before Christ.
 By the words he speaks we can also see that he was in no doubt that Christ could heal his servant AND do it from a distance!